For step-by-step instructions for performing a restore or point-in-time recovery, see Restoring an instance.

 Requirements for point-in-time recovery

-To perform a point-in-time recovery, your source instance must have automated backups and binary logging enabled.
+To perform a point-in-time recovery, your source instance must have Automate backups and Enable binary logging selected.
 In addition, your instance must have a backup that was taken before the event you want to recover from, as well as continuous binary logs from the time that backup was taken.

 About enabling binary logging